-• Compensation that is allocated on a time basis.

-• Employee benefits that are allocated on the basis of direct salary expenses.

-Travel, conference, and meeting

-Travel, conference, and meeting expenses that are charged directly to the activity that incurred the expense.

-Occupancy expenses that are allocated on a space-utilized basis.

-Other indirect expenses that are

-Other indirect expenses that are allocated on the basis of direct salary expenses or total direct expenses.
+- Compensation that is allocated on a time basis. - Employee benefits that are allocated on the basis of direct salary expenses. - Travel, conference, and meeting expenses that are charged directly to the activity that incurred the expense. - Occupancy expenses that are allocated on a space-utilized basis. - Other indirect expenses that are allocated on the basis of direct salary expenses or total direct expenses.